QUESTIONS AND ANSWERS ABOUT

 USING WATERPROOFING PRODUCTS

-One option is to apply a clear penetrative sealer such as Driwal P6 onto the tiles and grout.
+One option is to apply a clear penetrative sealer such as Sealtight onto the tiles and grout.
 Remove any excess sealer that is not absorbed with a cloth as you work.
-The sealer will penetrate into the grout (and tiles if they are porous), making the area water repellant.
+The sealer will penetrate into the grout (and tiles if they are porous), making the area water repellent.
 It is of note that any cracked grout or tiles must be either repaired or replaced prior to work taking place.

-The first coat must be applied using a brush.
+The first coat of Idrosilex Pronto must be applied using a brush.
 The second coat may be applied by either brush or trowel.

-The basic Ultra Flex is considered to be a lightly trafficable membrane, whilst Ultra Flex Traffic is a medium to heavy duty membrane.
-Either product may be top coated with a trafficable coating such as Deckgrip or Ultra Tuff to increase the durability and provide for a non-slip coloured surface.
+The standard Ultra Flex is a lightly trafficable membrane, whilst Ultra Flex Traffic is designed for use in areas which will be subject to higher traffic.
+Either product may be top coated with a trafficable coating such as Deckgrip to increase the durability and provide for a non-slip coloured surface.

 - Temperature of substrate